gildo8/BlogWebSite/README.md

 ### `That's All!`

-Now you can see previous posts that uploaded to the web site, You can register to the site and add your own posts, You can filter to watch posts by category,
+* Now you can see previous posts that uploaded to the web site,

+* You can register to the site and add your own posts,

+* You can filter to watch posts by category,

-And you can filter to watch posts by username,
+* And you can filter to watch posts by username,

-You can also edit your personal details and add your personal photo.
+* You can also edit your personal details and add your personal photo.

-I would like to receive comments and suggestions for improvement :)
+**I would like to receive some comments and suggestions for improvement :)**